ROCm/amdsmi/docs/how-to/amdsmi-cli-tool.md

                    [--loglevel LEVEL]

 If no GPU is specified, will select all GPUs on the system.
-A set argument must be provided; Multiple set arguments are accepted
+A set argument must be provided; Multiple set arguments are accepted.
+Requires 'sudo' privileges.

 Set Arguments:
   -h, --help                                   show this help message and exit